 The Role Of The Nights Away Adviser

-There are two key functions of the NAA; promoting nights away events, and assessing applicants for Nights Away Permits:
+There're two key functions of the Nights Away Adviser (NAA), which are promoting nights away events and assessing applicants for Nights Away Permits.

 How To Become A Nights Away Adviser

-To ensure that they all have the technical knowledge required to carry out the role, all NA As are required to hold a Nights Away Permit.
+To ensure that they all have the technical knowledge required to carry out the role, all Nights Away Advisers (NAA) are required to hold a Nights Away Permit.
 The level of Nights Away Permit that the NAA holds also determines the level of permit they can assess for, so a NAA holding; an indoor permit can only assess for indoor permits, a campsite permit can assess for campsite and indoor permits, a greenfield permit can assess for any permits, a lightweight expedition permit can only assess for lightweight expedition permits.

 Remain Up To Date

-It's important that NAAs remain up to date and active within their role.
+It's important that Nights Away Advisers (NAA) remain up to date and active within their role.
 To ensure that they are, all NAAs are required to have been on at least a day (7 hours) of NAA workshops or forums within the last five years.
 This figure should be seen as the minimum rather than the target.
 These workshops could be run by Districts, Counties, Regions, Nationally or a combination of the above.